Allocation of locally generated electricity in renewable energy communities: Case study

 \subsection{Test case 1: performance on a simplified example}

-The first test case provides a simplified example to acquaint the reader with the most important features of the tool.
-This example features an REC with two pure consumers (User1 and User2, in red), one pure producer (User3, in green) and one prosumer (User4, in orange).
-The optimisation horizon is two metering periods, the first one with more production than consumption, and the second with more consumption than production.
-Table \ref{tab:initial_state_ex1} presents the inputs used for this simulation including: (i) consumption which is positive for consumption and negative for production; (ii) initial keys; and (iii) initial allocated production.
-Note that the units in this example are kWh.
-All these parameters are computed as a pre-process of the optimisation problem.
-By comparing the consumption and initial allocated production in Table \ref{tab:initial_state_ex1}, it can be seen that the initial allocation of production is suboptimal.
-For metering period one, albeit there is more total production than total consumption not all the REC members see their electricity demand met, whereas for metering period two, the distribution of the local production leads to spillage in User4 and to under-supply in User1 and User2.
+The first example provides a simplified test case to acquaint the reader with the salient properties of our approach.
+This example features an REC with two consumers (User1 and User2), one producer (User3) and one prosumer (User4).
+The optimisation horizon is two metering periods, the first one with more production than consumption, and the second one with more consumption than production.
+Table~\ref{tab:initial_state_ex1} presents the inputs used for this simulation: positive and negative values correspond to consumption and electricity generation respectively.
+The units in this example are kWh.

-This initial situation is then used by the optimisation problem to recompute the keys.
-The results of this optimisation are presented in Table \ref{tab:results_ex1}.
-In this table, an overall re-arrangement of the keys with respect to the initial ones can be observed.
-At metering period one, the keys for User1 and User2 are decreased, whereas the key of User4 is increased.
-Conversely, at metering period two, the inverse flow occurs.
-The new set of keys leads to an optimal allocation of the production among the REC members by which any deficit of local production is supplied by the retailers, whereas any excess is sold to them.
+These inputs are used to optimise the repartition keys and the allocation of local electricity generation to the REC members.
+The results of this optimisation are presented in Table~\ref{tab:results_ex1} which lists the optimal set of repartition keys, the allocated generation, and the sold electricity (both within the REC and to the grid).
+The set of optimal repartition keys leads to an optimal allocation of the generation among the REC members by which any deficit of local electricity generation is supplied by the retailers, whereas any excess is sold to them.
+The optimal allocation of electricity generation is sold and delivered either as \emph{local sales} to REC members, or as \emph{global sales} to the REC members' electricity suppliers.